eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

 * **Clinical & Therapeutic Guidelines:**
     * **Integration with Mental Health Framework:** All sanctioned therapeutic uses must be integrated with the principles and practices of the **Mental Health Governance Framework (`framework_mental_health`)**, emphasizing holistic care, integration support, and practitioner certification.
     * **Research Exemptions:** Legitimate scientific research may proceed under strict oversight by the **Neuro-Ethics Review Board**, provided it fully complies with the **Red Lines Clause** and receives explicit approval from the **Earth Council** or **Cultural & Ancestral Wisdom Council** for any use of sacred or ceremonial knowledge.
-Research is distinguished from therapeutic practice by its experimental nature and requirement for ethical approval, while therapeutic practice is licensed by **BAZ-level Sanctuary Councils** under Board-certified standards.
+Research is distinguished from therapeutic practice by its experimental nature and requirement for ethical approval, while therapeutic practice is licensed by **BAZ-level Cognitive Sovereignty Councils** under Board-certified standards.
     * **Participant Safeguards & Vulnerable Populations:**
         * Informed consent procedures must include a **mandatory cooling-off period** (minimum 48 hours) and clear, no-penalty withdrawal procedures, available in accessible formats (e.g., multilingual, braille, audio).
         * Research involving vulnerable populations (e.g., minors, incarcerated individuals, or those with mental health conditions) requires extraordinary justification, heightened protections, and approval from both the **Neuro-Ethics Review Board** and the **Earth Council** or **Cultural & Ancestral Wisdom Council**.